QuantumArt/QP.ConfigurationService/README.md

 #### 3.3 Running the release

 Release [QP.ConfigurationService.Kubernetes](https://tfs.dev.qsupport.ru/tfs/QuantumartCollection/QP/_release?definitionId=16&_a=releases) runs automatically after build.
-It deploys the application to kubernetes cluster.
+It apply `deployment.yaml` to kubernetes cluster with current image tag.
+As a result application in cluster will be updated to latest version.

 ## 4. Application <a name="application"></a>